prateeksethlko/CaliforniaHousing/README.md

 ## Change the Path of Excel File to the DataSet(Excel) in the Original Repo.
+## Run it in VSCode with Jupiter Notebook Extension For best Result.

+##About

 The project involves analyzing a dataset on California housing: